 The specialized chemotherapy paved the way for us to be as aggressive as possible with treatment so that we could get as much of it as we could.” – Alexis Kidd, 4-year mesothelioma survivor

-In some cases, HiPEC has been nearly 2 times as effective as chemotherapy circulated through the bloodstream (known as systemic chemotherapy).
+In some cases, HiPEC has been nearly two times as effective as chemotherapy circulated through the bloodstream (known as systemic chemotherapy).
 The aptly nicknamed “Chemo Bath” is becoming more common as it has gained acceptance from the medical community.
 Stories of patients undergoing HiPEC range in age and location:

 - Four years ago, UK Resident Dawn Green was diagnosed with an aggressive peritoneal cancer and given only 3 months to live.
 After choosing to undergo HiPEC, the surgery took 12 hours and removed cancerous tissue.
 The surgeons then submerged her abdominal cavity in heated chemotherapy.
 Green, now 35, credits her 4-year recovery to her decision to receive the heated chemotherapy treatment.